 - Proximity Defenses

-The one thing all of these defenses have in common is that if they are successful, they allow a bar to pay less in compensation to the victim.
-While they scare many firms away from even taking Texas dram shop cases and are certainly obstacles to recovering compensation, they should not discourage an injured Texan from pursuing a legitimate claim.
+The one thing all of these defenses have in common is that, if they are successful, they allow a bar to pay less in compensation to the victim.
+While these defenses may scare many firms away from even taking Texas dram shop cases and are certainly obstacles to recovering compensation, they should not discourage someone harmed by a drunk driver who might have been over-served from pursuing a legitimate claim.

 The Safe Harbor Provisions in the Texas Dram Shop Act